Toronto lawyers and family mourned after cottage fire kills four

 Managing partner Dale Ponder wrote in the statement that the couple were "first and foremost" loving parents to their two sons.

-"There are no words adequate enough to express the depth of sorrow we feel about the tragic death of Geoff and his beloved wife Jacquie and sons Scott and Andrew," he wrote.
+"There are no words adequate enough to express the depth of sorrow we feel about the tragic death of Geoff and his beloved wife Jacquie and sons Scott and Andrew," she wrote.

-"Geoff and Jacquie were first and foremost loving parents to their two remarkable sons," he said in the statement.
+"Geoff and Jacquie were first and foremost loving parents to their two remarkable sons," she said in the statement.
 "We will miss them terribly."

 Folz said the entirety of the cottage was destroyed in the blaze, and all of the upper levels collapsed into the basement.

-Note: Note to readers: This is a corrected story.
-A previous version mistakenly identified Dale Ponder as a man when she is a woman.